zvidmarb/cse110-w21-group23/admin/meetings/022821-sprint2update.md

     - Settle down the design of task list
     - Settle down the design of info icon, and pomo counter place
     - Having L.A. and Benny from css team to work on the task list
-    - Have Nawarr and Josh working on the settings
+    - Have Nawarr and Josh finish up the settings
     - unit test is **IMPORTANT** , make sure to have at least one unit test for each feature.

 ### Action Items